ShaunaGordon/hugo-lucid-dream/README.md

 > The `contentType` variable has now been deprecated.

 One clear distinction between both the view is that **Card** view doesn't support posts, instead it redirects to the specified link, while **Post** view does.
-You may test them out yourselves by visiting my sites(stated above) which use them.
+You may test them out yourselves by visiting my sites (stated above) which use them.
 Also, post/card creation is done differently for both the views.
 It is as follows:
 ```shell
 hugo new cards/example.md		#Card creation
 hugo new posts/example.md		#Post creation
 ```

-After this, just open your MarkDown card/post and provide the parameters for the card/post.
+After this, just open your Markdown card/post and provide the parameters for the card/post.

 ### The background
 There are two different ways to configure the background of this theme.
 These settings are mutually exclusive to each other.